theodor-at-github/ci-milestone-project-1/README.md

 ### Acknowledgements

-This project is initiated by [Code Institute](https://codeinstitute.net/) to teach and mentor students who want to become a full stack developer.
+This project is initiated by [Code Institute](https://codeinstitute.net/) to teach and mentor students on their journey to become a software developer.

 This site uses the [Bootstrap](https://getbootstrap.com/) v5.0.0-beta2 release built by the [Bootstrap team](https://getbootstrap.com/docs/5.0/about/team/).
 Icons that you see on this site are provided by [Feather](https://feathericons.com/), who provide simply beautiful open source icons.
 Fonts are provided by the [Google Fonts](https://fonts.google.com/) library.

-Thanks for creating a great community.